ecost95/Election_Analysis/README.md

 ## Challenge Overview
 ## Challenge Summary

- Overview of Election Audit: Explain the purpose of this election audit analysis
+ Overview of Election Audit: Explain the purpose of this election audit analysis..

 Election-Audit Results: Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.